tud-amt/tud-amt.github.io/content/authors/Alejandro/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Doctoral Candidates
+  - Alumni
 ---

-Alejandro is part of the ITN [*STEP4WIND*](https://step4wind.eu) European Industrial Doctorate with co-PI [*Dr. Julie Teuwen*](https://julieteuwen.com).He investigates the (re)crystallisation kinetics of polyphenylenesulfide.
+Alejandrowas part of the ITN [*STEP4WIND*](https://step4wind.eu) European Industrial Doctorate with co-PI [*Dr. Julie Teuwen*](https://julieteuwen.com).He investigated the (re)crystallisation kinetics of polyphenylenesulfide.